mxiuwang/git-practice/Scenario_5/readme.md

     <details>
     <summary>Solution</summary>

-    1. Add a line to `FileToModify.txt` so that it looks like (make sure you hit "Enter" after "commit 1" so that merge conflicts are minimized):
+    1. Add a line to `FileToModify.txt` so that it looks like (make sure you hit "Enter" after typing "commit 1" so that merge conflicts are minimized):
     ```
     Line 1
     Line 2